Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 It is almost impossible now to appreciate the vast influence of woman's patriotism upon the destinies of the infant republic.

-The three-volume The Women of the American Revolution is considered her most important work.
+Historians consider the three-volume The Women of the American Revolution her most important work.

 Elizabeth Ellet continued to publish books, living in New York with her husband, who had a job with the Manhattan Gas Company.